 Interpreting scan results

-The scanner shows you short file names, to view full file names with absolute paths, click the icon on the bottom right corner.
+By default, the scanner shows you short file names; to view full file names with their absolute paths, click the icon on the bottom right corner.

 Dealing with suspicious files